randomcamel/cdoherty-code-test/README.md

 threads are interpreter-scheduled ("green") threads, entirely invisible to the operating system.
 You can spawn as many Ruby threads as you like, and you'll only be using a single CPU.
-(Threads in the JRuby interpreter are CPU-scheduled JVM threads, but requiring that you use a specific Ruby version seemed a bit much.)
-You can see this if you change the GraphBuilder's `:in_processes` parameter to Parallel to `:in_threads`.
+(Threads in the JRuby interpreter are CPU-scheduled JVM threads, but requiring that you use a specific Ruby implementation seemed a bit much.)
+You can see this in action, if you change the GraphBuilder's `:in_processes` parameter to Parallel to `:in_threads`, then run the script again.

 This means that to go multi-core in Ruby, you have to spawn multiple Unix processes.
 Coordinating work between Unix processes is: